Sphereserver/Scripts-X/web/README.txt

 // 2 - enable http server and webpage generation (default) UseHttp=2

+For enabling the modern status page copy paste the following entries in the sphere.ini in the WEBPAGE SETTINGS block.

 [WEBPAGE 1]
 // Determines what html file is used as base for the status page WebPageSrc=scripts/web/base/index.html